Kingwood Bible Church Doctrinal Statement

 The Eternal Security and Assurance of Believers

+All the redeemed, once saved, are kept by God’s power and are thus secure in Christ forever (John 6:37-40; 10:27-30; Romans 8:1, 38-39; 1 Peter 1:5).
 It is the privilege of believers to rejoice in the assurance of their salvation through the testimony of God’s Word which, however, clearly forbids the use of Christian liberty to indulge one’s sinful nature (Romans 13:13-14; Galatians 5:13; Titus 2:11-15).

 The Two Natures of the Believer

-Every saved person possesses two natures, with provision made for victory of the new nature over the old sinful nature through the power of the indwelling Holy Spirit; and all claims to the eradication of the old nature in this life are unscriptural (Romans 6:13; 7:18-24; 8:12-13; Galatians 5:16-26; Ephesians 4:22-24; Colossians 3:10; II Peter 1:4; I John 3:5-9).
+Every saved person possesses two natures, with provision made for victory of the new nature over the old sinful nature through the power of the indwelling Holy Spirit.
+All claims to the eradication of the old nature in this life are not Scriptural (Romans 6:13; 7:18-24; 8:12-13; Galatians 5:16-26; Ephesians 4:22-24; Colossians 3:10; 2 Peter 1:4; 1 John 3:5-9).

 Spiritual Life

 All the saved should live in such a manner so that Christ is exalted as Savior and Lord of their life.
-Separation from all religious apostasy, all sinful pleasures, practices and associations is commanded of God (Romans 14:13; II Corinthians 6:14-17; I Timothy 3:1-5; I John 2:15-17; II John 9-11; I Corinthians 10:31).
+Separation from all religious apostasy, all sinful pleasures, practices and associations is commanded of God (Romans 14:13; 2 Corinthians 6:14-17; 1 Timothy 3:1-5; 1 John 2:15-17; 2 John 9-11; 1 Corinthians 10:31).

 Prayer

-Every saved person is, through his position in Christ, a believer-priest whose privilege and duty it is to pray to God the Father, in the power of the Spirit and in the name of Jesus Christ, our High Priest.
-We believe that prayer includes confession of sin, thanksgiving, praise, intercession and petition (John 14:13-14; John 15:7; John 16:24; Romans 8:26; I Timothy 2:1, 8; Hebrews 4:16, 10:19; James 5:16; I Peter 2:5; I John 1:9).
+All the redeemed of Christ have the privilege and duty to pray to God the Father, in the power of the Spirit, and in the name of Jesus Christ, our High Priest.
+We believe that prayer includes confession of sin, thanksgiving, praise, intercession, and petition (John 14:13-14; John 15:7; John 16:24; Romans 8:26; 1 Timothy 2:1, 8; Hebrews 4:16, 10:19; James 5:16; 1 Peter 2:5; 1 John 1:9).

 Spiritual Gifts